drchangliu/cs3200f22/README.md

 | Midterm exam            | 20% |
 | Final exam              | 30% |

 Blackboard will be used to report grades and to post lecture notes and reading material.
-Up-to-date information on all other aspects of the course (assignment due dates, etc.) will be posted on this website.
+Up-to-date information on all other aspects of the course will be posted on this webpage.

 ## Schedule